iotaledger/hub/.github/issue_template.md

 <!--- Remove text and sections that do not apply -->

-The issue tracker is only for reporting bugs or asking for feature requests and bugs.
+The issue tracker is only for reporting bugs or submitting feature requests.
-If you have general questions on IOTA you can go to https://iota.stackexchange.com/, or https://helloiota.com/, or browse discord channels (https://discord.gg/C88Wexg).
+If you have general questions on IOTA you can go to https://iota.stackexchange.com/, https://helloiota.com/, or browse Discord channels (https://discord.gg/C88Wexg).

 <!----Format For Reporting Bugs------->